Concordia University Scholarships

 Awarded to graduates of Lutheran High Schools.

-To be considered for a leadership scholarship, submit a resume of significant school, church, and community activities and/or awards.
-Applicants should also submit a response to the mission statement by identifying and explaining three aspirations you have which could be achieved by enrollment at Concordia University.
-This should be a typed essay of one or two pages, and sent with name and social security number to the Office of Admission prior to February 15th.
+To be considered for a leadership scholarship, submit a resume of significant school, church, and community activities and/or awards, essay responding to the mission statement by identifying and explaining three aspirations you have which could be achieved by enrollment at Concordia University, and an additional letter of recommendation.
+The leadership scholarship application needs to be submitted to the Office of Admission prior to February 17.

 The Travel Grant is for students who travel 500 or more miles to visit Concordia's Portland campus.
 This is a one-time $250 travel credit upon enrollment.